aaguy-hue/aadit_2025/_posts/other/2025-06-05-finalreview.md

 author: Aadit Mathur
 ---

-# AP CSA Final Reflection – My Personal Contributions
+# AP CSA Final Reflection

 This year in AP Computer Science A has been one of the most collaborative and impactful programming experiences I’ve had.
 While I came into the class with prior experience, CSA challenged me to think about large-scale systems, backend architecture, and working on codebases that affect an entire class of students.